winterscar/spotify-sync/README.md

 ## File Organization

-Downloaded songs are organized into a clean directory structure:
+Downloaded songs are organized into a clean directory structure within your configured `downloadPath`:

 ```
-songs/
+<downloadPath>/
 ├── Artist Name/
 │   ├── Album Name [2024]/
 │   │   ├── Track 01.mp3  (or .flac)